-The Victim Assistance Coordinator shall minister to the victim, victim’s family or other person affected.
+- The Victim Assistance Coordinator shall minister to the victim, victim’s family or other person affected.
 The Victim Assistance Coordinator shall identify professional and other resources and make them available to aid in the care of a victim or other person(s) affected.

-The Victim Assistance Coordinator shall make certain that persons recommended to victims/survivors and their families for counseling and/or spiritual direction are highly qualified for such assistance.
+- The Victim Assistance Coordinator shall make certain that persons recommended to victims/survivors and their families for counseling and/or spiritual direction are highly qualified for such assistance.

 What To Do If You Suspect Abuse (Reporting Procedures)

 You must follow all applicable civil laws for reporting instances of suspected abuse.
 As a diocesan employee/volunteer, you must also report to your immediate supervisor and your Pastor/Principal/Administrator.
-It is then your responsibility to make a report to Office of Community Services/Law Enforcement.
+It is then your responsibility to make a report to the Office of Community Services/Law Enforcement.